GLOBAL MARKETS-Political tremors send stocks to lowest since July

 slipped 0.4 percent after brushing its lowest

 levels since early August.
-It was on course for a loss of 1.7
+It looked set for a loss of 1.7

 percent for the week.